ni/nimi-python/docs/nifgen/functions.rst

     Specifies the size of a waveform so that it can be allocated in onboard memory before loading the associated data.
-Data can then be loaded in smaller blocks with the Write Binary 16 Waveform functions.
+Data can then be loaded in smaller blocks with the Write Binary 16 Waveform methods.

-    .. note:: The signal generator must not be in the Generating state when you call this function.
+    .. note:: The signal generator must not be in the Generating state when you call this method.

     .. tip:: This method requires repeated capabilities (usually channels).
 If called directly on the